AndBobsYourUncle/neural_security_system/README.md

 1. Download and install the OpenVINO toolkit: [https://software.intel.com/en-us/articles/OpenVINO-Install-Linux](https://software.intel.com/en-us/articles/OpenVINO-Install-Linux).
 This project assumes you have installed the toolkit as a regular user, and not root.
 When you get to the step to run `sudo ./install_GUI.sh`, run it without `sudo` instead.
 2. After you have installed all the prerequisites, build the sample projects. `cd ~/intel/openvino/deployment_tools/demo`, `./demo_squeezenet_download_convert_run.sh`
-3. Now that you have the sample built, you should be able to copy `libcpu_extension.so` to the `lib/` folder of this repo (just in case the version here is outdated.
+3. Now that you have the sample built, you should be able to copy `libcpu_extension.so` to the `lib/` folder of this repo (just in case the version here is outdated).
+It's most likely going to be located here: `~/inference_engine_samples/intel64/Release/lib/libcpu_extension.so`
 4. `make`

 # Using